svaarala/duktape/examples/eventloop/README.txt

 * File I/O

-* Curses integration for doing beautiful character graphics
+* Curses, for doing beautiful character graphics

-Note that this is NOT a production quality event loop.
+Note that this is **not** a production quality event loop.
 For example, a production quality event loop would track its internal state (active timers and sockets) much more efficiently.
+Also, the example uses poll() while one should use epoll() on Linux, kqueue() on BSD systems, etc.